Program Details, Rationale, and Goals

 - Doug Lyles, PhD (Professor and Chair, Biochemistry)

-- Charles E. McCall, MD (Professor of Internal Medicine-Molecular Medicine, Translational Science)
+- Charles E. McCall, MD (Professor of Internal Medicine-Molecular Medicine, Microbiology & Immunology and Translational Science)

 - John S. Parks, PhD (Professor of Internal Medicine-Molecular Medicine; Biochemistry; Translational Science)